apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

   --broadcast
 ```

-## Understanding ERC20 Contract in SCIF
+## Understanding the ERC20 Contract in SCIF

-Before we dive into the actual SCIF code, let's first do a brief overview on how SCIF's information flow control (IFC) works, because the IFC annotations provide the security guarantees for our contracts.
+Before diving into code, let's briefly review how SCIF's information flow control (IFC) works, since its annotations are what enable security guarantees.

-### Basic Knowledge on Information Flow Control (IFC)
+### Basics on Information Flow Control (IFC)

-SCIF provides the ability to label information manipulated by programs with security policies.
-The compiler then enforces the security of the program by leveraging information flow control techniques.
+SCIF labels information with security policies and uses compile-time IFC checks to ensure that sensitive data cannot be modified or influenced by untrusted sources.

 #### Principal

-A principal in SCIF represents some authority.
-It usually is a blockchian address, or some acronym referring to an address, such as the contract itself (`this`), the caller (`sender`), or method parameters.
+A *principal* in SCIF represents an integrity source.
+It is typically a blockchain address or a symbol such as:

+- `{this}` (the contract itself, highest integrity)
+- `{sender}` (the caller)
+- `{any}` (lowest integrity)

 #### Variable Labels

-A variable's integrity level is expressed by the label annotating to its type.
-For example,
+Each variable's integrity is declared with a label:

 ```
 address{this} owner
 ```

-says that upon the declaration of address `owner`, we require that only principals as trusted as `this` (the contract itself) are allowed to inflence it.
+This means only principals as trusted as `{this}` may influence `owner`.

+Inside a function, you may use `{sender}` as a label to indicate caller integrity.

-#### Method Labels
+#### Function Labels

-A method signature can include optional labels to describe the integriy of the caller, parameters, return valuesk and reentrancy locks:
+A function signature can also include optional labels to describe integrity requirements for the caller, parameters, return values and reentrancy locks.
+The general syntax looks like this:

 ```
 bool{l_r} f{l_ex -> l_in; l_lk}(address{l_addr} addr, uint{l_amt} amt);
 ```

-- The external label `l_ex` denotes the integrity requirement for the caller.
-The method can be invoked only when the caller is as trusted as `l_ex`.
-- The internal (auto-endorsement) label `l_in` denotes the integrity requirement for the control flow at the beginning of the method.
-Upon the execution of the method body, the caller's control flow is auto endorsed to `l_in`, enabling high-integrity operations.
-When the `l_in` label is not specified, by default we make no auto-endorsement, i.e., let `l_in := l_ex`.
-- The reentrancy lock label `l_lk` denotes the integrity requirement for the lock to prevent reentrancy.
-Only principals that are as trusted as `l_lk` can reenter the method.
-- The parameter labels `l_addr` and `l_amt` denote the integrity requirement for argumument `addr` and `amt`.
-The caller must supply inputs that are as trusted as `l_addr` and `l_i`, respectively.
+- `{l_ex}` - **External begin label (caller integrity)**

+  This label specifies *who* is allowed to call the function.

+  A function may only be invoked when the caller's integrity level is **at least as high as** `{l_ex}`.
+For instance, if `{l_ex}` is `from`, only a principal as trusted as `from` can invoke this function.
+If no external label is given, the default is `{sender}`, meaning no integrity restriction on callers.

+- `{l_in}` - **Internal input label (auto-endorsement of control flow)**

+  When the function body starts executing, SCIF *auto-endorses* the control flow from `l_ex` to `l_in`.

+  This mechanism effectively raises the "trust level" of the ongoing computation.
+Auto-endorsement is what enables high-integrity operations (like modifying state protected by `this`) once the call passes its security check.

+- `{l_out}` - **Reentrancy lock output label (reentrancy-free enforcement with input label)**

+  This label specifies what integrity level are the renentrancy lock that is maintained by the function execution.

+  To learn more about reentrancy and how SCIF prevents it, direct link to reentrancy section.

+- `{l_addr}`, `{l_amt}` - **Parameter labels**

+  Each parameter has its own integrity label indicating the minimum trust level required for its value.

+  When the caller supplies arguments, those arguments must satisfy these label constraints.
+Typically, each parameter label is at least as restrictive as the external label `{l_ex}`, since untrusted parameters would violate the function’s integrity assumption.

+- `{l_r}` - **Return-value label**

-- The return label `l_r` denotes the integrity of the return value.
+  The label attached to the return type indicates the integrity level of the result value the function produces.

-[user defined addr params example]
+  This ensures that results from low-integrity calls cannot later influence high-integrity logic without explicit endorsement.

-If a label is not specified when declaring a variable, the compiler will either infer a label from the context, or assign a default label to it.
+If a label is omitted, the compiler infers it or assigns a safe default.
+Say what the default actually is.

 ### `IERC20.scif` Interface